markhoney/upload/README.md

 The following command will launch this project using the Vue CLI:

-`npm run serve`
+`npm run dev`

-For a nicer looking option, you can instead launch the project from the Vue CLI's GUI (yes, it's weird that a CLI has a GUI!):
+If a User Interface is more your thing, you can instead launch the project from the Vue CLI's GUI (yes, it's weird that a CLI has a GUI!):

 `npm run ui`